lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 * Statistics on the dataset

-The X-MAS dataset contains 2,624 sequences and 556,499 pairs and is analyzed by place, agent, category, time, weather, and situation, as shown in Fig. 5.
+The X-MAS dataset contains annotated 2,624 sequences and 556,499 pairs and is analyzed by place, agent, category, time, weather, and situation, as shown in Fig. 5.
 The number of action classification sequences is 2,388 and the number of detection/tracking sequences is 236.